skyl/bonsai/3-overproduction.md

 If you produce backlog that no one will ever look at, you have produced nothing.
 Some overproduction can cause maintenance burden over a long period of time.
+A feature that seems easy at the time can cause a long-lasting drag on the team to support and maintain.